 The Brennan Center for Justice is a nonpartisan law and policy institute that seeks to improve our systems of democracy and justice.
 The center’s work ranges from voting rights to campaign finance reform, from ending mass incarceration to preserving constitutional protection in the fight against terrorism.

 The Center for Financial Institutions was established to study the nature and operations of the central banks established by more than 170 nations.
-In the past, the center has co-sponsored the annual Comfort Global Economic Policy Forum.
-It includes perspectives drawn from law, economics, political science, history, and sociology.

 The Center for Labor and Employment Law is a non-partisan forum for the debate and study of the policy and legal issues involving the employment relationship; the center hosts the annual conference on labor.